SaraSzCr/SaraSzCr/README.md

 ### Junior Full-Stack Developer 👩🏻‍💻

 - 🔭 I’m currently self learning after finishing Adalab Bootcamp (Full-Stack web Development)
-- 👯 I’m looking expand my knowledge and my skills and be a fit in your great team
+- 👯 I’m looking to expand my knowledge and my skills and be a fit in your great team
 - 💬 Feel free to ask me if you have any question or curiosity.

 ### Languages and tools 🛠️